FAMILIAR-project/VideoGen2/videoGenProject/README.md

 # Goal of the project

-The videoGen project initially consists firstlu in implementing a program that is based on a textual specification and source videos to generate videos that meet the specifications.
+The videoGen project consists firstly in implementing a program that is based on a textual specification and source videos to generate videos that meet the specifications.
 The second part of the project aims to integrate the generator into a website in order to provide a more user-friendly interface.

 # Use

 1. Generator: just run the main class(from eclipse for example) and follow the instructions in the READEME generator folder
-2. VideoGenWeb: The ./mvnw command is used to launch the website in dev mode.
+2. VideoGenWeb: the ./mvnw command is used to launch the website in dev mode.
 For more details there is a READEME too in videoGenWeb

 # Some technologies and tools used
 - [Xtext / Xtend] - To implement our DSL